The Mirisch Company

 The Mirisch Company was an American film production company owned by Walter Mirisch and his brothers, Marvin and Harold Mirisch.
 The company also had sister firms known at various times as Mirisch Production Company, Mirisch Pictures Inc., Mirisch Films, and The Mirisch Corporation.
+The studio is best known for their production partnership with United Artists, and in 1963, a stock transfer gave ownership of the Mirisch Company to United Artists, though their modus operandi changed little.